pixelgrade/fonto/readme.txt

 * Improve integrations with Customify and Style Manager.
 * Fix issues with wrong uploads folder and attachments not attached to the current post.
 * Improve compatibility with WordPress 5.7.2.
+* Update CMB2 and CMB2-Conditionals dependencies to their latest version.

 = 1.1.1 =
 * Improve compatibility with WordPress 5.7.